Man standing and grasping his lower back in discomfort

 upward facing dog

-• Lie flat on the floor, facing down, with your palms near the middle of your ribs and your fingers pointing forward.
+• Lie flat on the floor, palms facing down – near the middle of your ribs.

-• Press the tops of your feet into the floor, while drawing your legs together.
+• Press the top of your feet into the floor, while drawing your legs together.
+While doing this, lift your chest off the floor.
+Make sure you use back strength and not your hands

 6. Bird dog